Venture Capital as a Service: A New State of Play

 For corporations:

-The framework allows for quick access to the VC’s network and deal-flow without having to start from scratch.
-It also eases access to a less expensive solution to in-house R&D to find new technologies and products.
-Working with the right venture capital firms, corporations benefit from an all-in-one solution with a competitive management fee–all for a fraction of the cost of typical R&D programs.
+The framework enables quick access to the VC’s network and deal flow, eliminating the need to start from scratch.
+It also facilitates access to a less expensive solution for in-house R&D, enabling the discovery of new technologies and products.
+Working with the right venture capital firms, corporations benefit from an all-in-one solution with a competitive management fee, all for a fraction of the cost of typical R&D programs.

-Corporates can also an innovation strategy without being hindered by the inertia and bureaucracy that is often present in very large firms.
+Corporations can also develop an innovation strategy without being hindered by the inertia and bureaucracy often present in huge firms.

 For startups:

 The framework also facilitates easy access to long-term partnerships with established actors in their market.
-Indeed, the latter entails collaborations with firms that can help corporations quickly enter new markets and offers a potential new avenue to achieve a successful exit (e.g by being acquired by the corporation for instance.)
+Indeed, the latter entails collaborations with firms that can help corporations quickly enter new markets and offer a potential new avenue to achieve a successful exit (e.g., by being acquired by the corporation).

 While VCaaS is a young, still fast-growing practice, several actors have already built a strong reputation and track record.
-As noted before, two of the well-established venture capital firms enabling corporate venturing include Pegasus Tech Ventures in Silicon Valley and Touchdown Ventures in Los Angeles.
-This means partnering with leading global corporations from Kellog’s to T-Mobile with clear gaps across their innovation value chain and supporting them in shaping and scaling activities enabling them to achieve their long-term goals.
-Similarly, Mandalore Partners, based in Paris, is working with leading insurance firms to help them put in place their venture capital investment thesis to start to benefit from the strategic and financial returns resulting from well-structured VCas a Service funds.
+As noted earlier, two well-established venture capital firms that enable corporate venturing include Pegasus Tech Ventures in Silicon Valley and Touchdown Ventures in Los Angeles.
+This involves partnering with leading global corporations, such as Kellogg's and T-Mobile, where there are clear gaps in their innovation value chain, and supporting them in shaping and scaling activities to enable them to achieve their long-term goals.
+Similarly, Mandalore Partners, based in Paris, is collaborating with leading insurance firms to help them implement their venture capital investment thesis, benefiting from the strategic and financial returns of well-structured VC-as-a-Service funds.
 From ideation to exits, we provide access to the resources and expertise you need to build a successful venture portfolio.

 Roadmap for success

-For us, success comes from quickly identifying growth ventures that fit within the strategic roadmap of corporate partners.
+For us, success stems from quickly identifying growth opportunities that align with the strategic roadmap of our corporate partners.
 After the VC introduces corporations to top emerging entrants, they work together to create joint development and revenue opportunities.
-Partnerships like this are mutually beneficial, leading to corporate innovation initiatives and helping startups scale their business faster.
+Partnerships like this are mutually beneficial, leading to corporate innovation initiatives and helping startups scale their businesses more quickly.

 VC money can drive many opportunities.
 What if you don’t have the time or resources to source and diligence these deals?
-Maybe you’re an entrepreneur who wants to raise money for your startup but doesn’t know where to start.
-Or maybe you’re an established business that needs access to future lens innovative thinking and wants to tap into the startup ecosystem but doesn’t have the know-how.
+Perhaps you’re an entrepreneur seeking to raise capital for your startup, but you’re unsure where to begin.
+Or maybe you’re an established business that needs access to future lens innovative thinking and wants to tap into the startup ecosystem, but doesn’t have the know-how.
 This is where VC as a service comes in.
-We are a new breed of VC that provides not just capital, but also expertise, resources, and networks to help future-focused corporations and growth ventures succeed.
+We are a new breed of VC that provides capital and expertise, resources, and networks to help future-focused corporations and growth ventures succeed.
 Let’s not just write cheques.
-Let’s write success stories.
+Let's write success stories.

 Don't forget to listen to…